One-Hit Wonders You Didn't Know Passed Away

 Melanie Thornton

 Melanie Thornton was one half of the Euro-pop group La Bouche (French for "mouth"), along with singer Lane McCray.
 La Bouche was created by German producer Frank Farian, who also worked with Boney M and Milli Vanilli.
-In 1995, the group hit the Billboard charts with their song "Be My Lover."
+In 1995, the group hit the Billboard charts with its song "Be My Lover."

 Thornton grew up in Charleston, South Carolina, where she started singing in her childhood, usually along to her mother's Motown classics.
 She moved to Germany in 1992, and a few years later formed LaBouche with McCray.
 While "Be My Lover" is the song the band is best known for, La Bouche had other popular songs within the dance music scene.
 Thornton decided to leave the group in 2000 to produce a solo album.
-While out promoting that album, she died in a plane crash, at just 34 years old.
+While promoting that album, she died in a plane crash at just 34 years old.
 After her death, her song "Wonderful Dream" was used in a Coca-Cola commercial, as had been planned before her fateful crash.

 Rob Pilatus